Friend of disgraced star Savile found guilty of sex crimes

-LONDON (Reuters) - A friend of Jimmy Savile, the late British television presenter who was unmasked after his death in 2011 as one of Britain’s worst sex offenders, has been found guilty of a string of sex crimes dating back to the 1960s and 1970s.
+LONDON, Dec 5 (Reuters) - A friend of Jimmy Savile, the late British television presenter who was umasked after his death in 2011 as one of Britain’s worst sex offenders, has been found guilty of a string of sex crimes dating back to the 1960s and 1970s.

 Ray Teret was convicted on Friday at Manchester Crown Court of seven charges of rape and 11 of sexual assault on 11 victims.